Summary of Rules:

 A “Hostile” player is any random that displays hostility within a PCEO session, such as Destroying cargo, Killing any players in the lobby, Chasing cargo, Destroying vehicles (personal, Pegasus, or Special), Taunting, harassing or threatening PCEO members, Hostile voice or text communication, a Random heading for an aircraft spawn area, a random activating Ghost Organization or Off the Radar.
 If an obvious hostile player is in the session, PCEO members can use off radar if nearing said hostile players.

 Hostile players are the single greatest threat to the purpose of our lobbies.
 In order to ensure the safety of everyone’s assets, they must be kicked from the session immediately.
 Vote-kicking this takes priority over everything.
 Stop what you are doing and vote-kick the random.
 It is for the safety of everyone’s investments, including your own.

-Stay away from hostile players.
+Stay away from hostile players and anyone not in the PCEO crew.
+Just as with any random, you may only place a bounty on them.
+Do not attack, don’t send mercenaries or muggers.
 Lobby Defenders will be doing their duties, and they do not want you interfering or creating more confusion.
 Defenders are protecting you and your cargo.
 If you are moving cargo and the site of conflict is in your path, take a detour.
 If hostile players remain in the session for an extended period of time, it is recommended that everyone avoid running cargo until the situation is dealt with.

 Solo VIP/MC/CEO and large lobbies: